arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 | CAN FD         | Available         | Available          | Available          |
 | USB-A Support  | Available         | Available          | Available          |

-This provides a general idea how the Portenta Hat Carrier will perform depending on the paired Portenta board.
-Each feature is explained in the following section after quick guide covering how to properly interface the Portenta boards.
+This provides a general idea of how the Portenta Hat Carrier will perform depending on the paired Portenta board.
+Each feature is explained in the following section after a quick guide covering how to properly interface the Portenta boards.

 ## Hello World Carrier